-Sloane: A Jazz Singer is a documentary feature from Goingbarefoot about late jazz signer Carol Sloane, who finally gets her due.
+Sloane: A Jazz Singer is a documentary feature from Goingbarefoot about late jazz singer Carol Sloane, who finally gets her due.
 Sixty years ago, Carol Sloane was a highly-acclaimed jazz singer, who was regularly invited to appear on Johnny Carson’s The Tonight Show.
 A top-tier Columbia records talent with dozens of albums to her name, and often compared to Ella Fitzgerald in her heyday, Sloane in fact spent much of her life struggling to pay her rent.
 The documentary (www.sloanefilm.com) is now available worldwide for video-on-demand, live, and virtual screenings via global film and exhibition platform Kinema.

 Michael Lippert directed the project, which interweaves rare network TV footage, spirited interview commentary, and insight from Sloane’s contemporaries.
 The feature catches up with the artist, as she prepares for her final live recording at New York City’s iconic Birdland.